aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Running Queries/Mutations

-To run a query/mutation, you simply import it in your app and use Amplify API category to perform the operation:
+To run a query/mutation, you import it in your app and use Amplify API category to perform the operation:

 ```js
 import Amplify, { API, graphqlOperation } from "aws-amplify";
 import * as queries from './graphql/queries';

 const allTodos = await API.graphql(graphqlOperation(queries.listTodos));
 console.log(allTodos);
 ```

-So, in order to make our our app's data persistent, we will use the auto-generated queries and mutations in the ListTab module.

 ## Connecting to GraphQL Backend

-At that stage, your GraphQL API and related backend resources (an Amazon DynamoDB table that stores the todos data) have been deployed to the cloud.
-Now, you can add CRUD functionality to your application which will enable managing todo's in your app.
+Currently, your GraphQL API and related backend resources (an Amazon DynamoDB table that stores the todos data) have been deployed to the cloud.
+Now, you can add CRUD functionality to your app by integrating the GraphQL backend.

 Remember that the todo list would be displayed in *listTab* page.
-So, you need to bind the data from your backend data to this page, and enable basic CRUD functionality.
+So, you need to bind the data from your backend to the *listTab* page component.

 To accomplish this, you need to update *src/app/listTab/listTab.page.ts* to match the following code: